mileswolfallen2/fun-miles/README.md

 Fork The Repository To Your Own GitHub Account.
 Create A New Branch For Your Project Or Idea.
-Develop Your Project Or Idea, ensuring it aligns with the repository's purpose.
+Develop Your Project Or Idea, Ensuring It Aligns With The Repository's Purpose.
-Commit your changes and push them to your forked repository.
-Submit a pull request to the original "fun-miles" repository, explaining your project or idea and why it fits within the repository's scope.
-By contributing to the "fun-miles" Git repository, you can help make it a more diverse and engaging collection of projects and ideas, while also showcasing your own idy if you do this 10 or more times we will give you barect editing acses

-<h1>notes</h1>
+Commit Your Changes And Push Them To Your Forked Repository.
+Submit A Pull Request To The Original "Fun-Miles" Repository, By Contributing To The "Fun-Miles" Git Repository, You Can Help Make It A More Diverse And Engaging Collection Of Projects And Ideas, While Also Showcasing Your Own Idea.

+<h1>Notes</h1>

   [render preview]
-  to make a prevew
+  To Make A Rrevew

     cd to a folder
     exsapel
     cd ./games/

-  git clone (url)
+  Git Clone (url)
-ecsampel git clone --bare https://github.com/mileswolfallen2/fun-miles hi
+Example git clone --bare https://github.com/mileswolfallen2/fun-miles